 2. Take advantage of time in the car

 We love our time in the car.
 Since my kids are 5, 3, and 9 months, having a conversation while they are buckled into their car seats is a dream.
 No one can run away ?!
 We love to play games together in the car – our favorites are “I spy” and a simplified version of 20 questions.

 Another thing I love to do from time to time is asking them interview-style questions like, “tell me about your favorite thing to do” or “What is your favorite place to go?
 What do you love about it?”
 As your kids get older, your questions may change, but the principle remains: take advantage of the time you have with your kids in the car, ask them deep, open-ended questions and enjoy their answers.
 Recently my daughter told me, “Mommy, I love our long drives together as a family.
 We always get so much time to talk.”
 I feel the same way!

 3. Go on “dates” with one kid at a time

 With 3 kids, life can get a little bit crazy, and we don’t always get special one-on-one time with each kiddo.
-We have to be intentional to schedule it to make sure it happens.
-We’ve started having mommy or daddy take each kid on a special outing to allow for special time to connect with them.
+We have to be intentional in scheduling it to make sure it happens.
+We’ve started having mommy or daddy take each kid on a special outing to allow for a special time to connect with them.
 And we never regret it.
-Even if its just a walk around the block, those alone times can be so precious and really allow for them to open up to us in conversation.
+Even if it’s just a walk around the block, those alone times can be so precious and really allow for them to open up to us in conversation.

 4. Be completely available to them during reconnection times